wp-staging/wp-staging/readme.txt

 == Upgrade Notice ==

-= 2.9.19 =
 Recommended update!
-Users with certain password combinations could not log in to the staging site.
-This update also enhances the security.
+Several performance updates and bug fixes to improve reliability for PHP 8.1 and 8.2.